I married into an Italian family, and as such, several things are a given:

 - Simmer for 10-15 minutes to let flavors meld.
 (Can simmer longer if desired for a thicker sauce with a deeper flavor).

-- Optional: for a thinner sauce that works better for pizza, chicken parmesan, etc, use an immersion blender to blend until smooth.
+- For a thinner sauce that works better for pizza, chicken parmesan, etc, use an immersion blender to blend until smooth.

 How to Use Homemade Pasta Sauce